 What to Consider Before Co-Signing

-- It could affect your credit rating: You might need to borrow money for your own use over the coming years, and being a co-signer could make it difficult for you to take out home or car loans at reasonable rates.
+You might need to borrow money for your own use over the coming years, and being a co-signer could make it difficult for you to take out a home or car loan at reasonable rates.
 Once the student loans start coming due, any late or missed payments on the student’s part could also reflect badly on your credit.
 Make sure the student has a solid understanding of the total amount of money that is borrowed, how much needs to be repaid after interest is calculated, what the total monthly payment will be, and when payments will begin.

-- It could be difficult to get out of your obligation: Even if think you have the flexibility to pay back the loan if needed, something unexpected could happen in your life as well.
+Even if think you have the flexibility to pay back the loan if needed, something unexpected could happen in your life as well.
 You might think you are protected because the loan agreement has a release clause but read it carefully.
 It might not be possible to get released until the student has made a certain number of payments.
-Loans are often sold to third party collection sources which might not agree to the release clause, and they could start coming after you for payment.
+Loans are often sold to third-party collection sources which might not agree to the release clause, and they could start coming after you for payment.